Sand Point Lighthouse

 A copy of the original 1867 plan of the building, which may be seen in the exhibits room of the restored Light house, existed in the Archives of the Society.
 This with other information from the National Archives, gave sufficient information to begin to restore the exterior to the original appearance.
 A duplicate cast iron lantern room from Poverty Island, and a 4th order lens completed the authenticity of the restoration.

-Currently the Lighthouse is closed.
-During 2022 we hope to have the Lighthouse open every day from Memorial Day through Labor Day from 1:00 to 4:00 p.m.
+The Lighthouse open every day from Memorial Day through Labor Day from 1:00 to 4:00 p.m.
 However, if you are planning a visit it is a good idea to call ahead to check on our hours.